 When the body of a dead person is buried in the ground, the process of oxidation disintegrates it and in time reduces it to dust.
 Cremation or burning is merely another way of hastening the process of oxidation.

 Cremation does in a few minutes what burial in the ground would require years to do but the results are the same—the body is reduced to dust.

 Therefore, cremation is in harmony with God's purpose for the disposal of the dead.

 The resurrection of the dusty remains of those who have died will present no difficulties to the Life-giver.
 The omniscient, omnipotent God who created the world out of nothing and who marks the resting place of His saints, will, at His coming, bring them back from the dead and glorify their bodies regardless of their condition in death or if they were cremated or buried.
 (See 1 Thessalonians 4:16, 17 and John 5:25-29.)

 Cremation is becoming an increasingly popular choice for the final disposition of the body at death.

-Funeral arrangements for a cremated body are not necessarily significantly different from other options.
-The body may still be viewed prior to the service, and a worship service may be held with the deceased present in most cases.
+Funeral arrangements for a cremated body are not that different from other options.
+The body may still be viewed prior to the service, and a service may be held with the deceased present in most cases.
 There are a number of options available as to the disposition of the cremated remains, including burial and scattering.